Evaluate piecewise polynomial

 xq = 0:0.01:15; plot(xq,ppval(pp,xq)) line([4 4],ylim,'LineStyle','--','Color','k') line([10 10],ylim,'LineStyle','--','Color','k')

-Create two quadratic polynomials, evaluate them at several query points, and plot the results.
-Then create a single piecewise polynomial with four intervals that alternate between the two quadratic polynomials.
+Create and plot a piecewise polynomial with four intervals that alternate between two quadratic polynomials.

-The first two plots show a quadratic polynomial and its negation shifted to the intervals [-8,-4] and [-4,0].
+The first two subplots show a quadratic polynomial and its negation shifted to the intervals [-8,-4] and [-4,0].
 The polynomial is

-The last plot shows a piecewise polynomial constructed by alternating these two quadratic pieces over four intervals.
-It also shows its first derivative, which was constructed after breaking the piecewise polynomial apart using
+The third subplot shows a piecewise polynomial constructed by alternating these two quadratic pieces over four intervals.
+Vertical lines are added to show the points where the polynomials meet.

 xq— Query points